 4. Boost of Productivity

 In certain studies, houseplants have been shown to contribute to an increase in work ethic, studying, and other types of productivity.
-When people are less stressed, they are able to focus on tasks and projects easier, making houseplants like Snake Plants and Orchids perfect for office spaces and dorm rooms.
+When people are less stressed, they can focus on tasks and projects more easily, making houseplants like Snake Plants and Orchids perfect for office spaces and dorm rooms.

 With so many benefits, it isn’t hard to see why houseplants are such a must for homeowners and renters.
 If you are looking for a mood booster, stop by our heated greenhouse; we will be more than happy to help match you with the perfect houseplant for your needs!